 What is a Delta 3D Printer?
 How does Delta 3D Printing work?

-Delta 3D printers are tall and thin; they can easily be told apart from Cartesians from their cylindrical build.
-Usually they have round print beds rather than square beds, and these beds do not move.
-They use Bowden extruders.
+Delta 3D printers are tall and thin; they can easily be told apart from standard Cartesianprinters from their cylindrical build.
+They use Bowden extruders, and usually have round rather than square print beds, which do not move.

 Delta 3D printers are known for their speed.
 Everything about them is built to be fast — the motors and extruders are fixed around the top and sides of the printer, and the print head is as light as possible to minimize drag and retain accuracy at such high speeds.
 It is not unusual for a good delta printer to print at 300mm/s, whereas most Cartesian printers average around 60mm/s.
 They’re a joy to watch at such high speeds and make large prints far more bearable.